One of the new feature of Group Policy Preferences in Windows 7 and

 Step 6.
 Click on the targeting button

-First of all we are going to create a collection that will target the Business House Power Plan to only the weekdays of the week.
+First of all we are going to create a collection that will target the

 Step 7.
 In the targeting Editor click on “Add Collection” (see Image 6.)